 Why Flea Populations In Lexington Explode In The Summer

-Flea populations boom in the summer as they become more active and begin the breeding process; fleas prefer warm and humid climates, and in years with mild winters, they are especially prolific.
+Flea populations in Lexington boom in the summer as they become more active and begin the breeding process; fleas prefer warm and humid climates, and in years with mild winters, they are especially prolific.
 In the Lexington area, fleas can present a huge problem for people and pets all summer long.

 People tend to think of fleas as nothing more than annoying nuisance pests, or think that fleas couldn’t invade their homes because they don’t have any pets, or their pets have flea collars on or have had flea treatments from the vet, but that is often not the case.